fwesh001/fwesh001/README.md

 ### 💻 Frontend Developer | Computer Science Student at National Open University (NOU) |

-- 🔭 I’m currently working on: GGVM
+- 🔭 I’m currently working on: [GGVM](https://fwesh001.github.io/GGVM/)-*GGVM is a simple, interactive personal blog platform designed to allow users to explore articles, share their thoughts, and engage with content in a modern and clean user interface.
+Whether you're reading articles or contributing your own ideas, GGVM offers a platform where content and discussions can thrive.*
 - 🛠️ I mainly work with *HTML*, *CSS* & *JavaScript*.
 - 🌱 Learning as I go, one project at a time — check out [DevSpace](http://www.devspace.ct.ws) *, a project I was part of.